ialejandro/filebot-compiler/README.md

 - [ ] Trace log

 ## Other information
-If you wan't to compile, you can download in my website: [https://filebot.ialejandro.rocks](https://filebot.ialejandro.rocks) ('''ONLY WORKS WITH JAVA9''').
+If you wan't to compile, you can download in my website: [https://filebot.ialejandro.rocks](https://filebot.ialejandro.rocks) (***ONLY WORKS WITH JAVA9***).
 The latest version will automatically appear.

 ## Contributing
 I would be happy to upgrade the code, you are free to collaborate and improve my code.
 Thanks [@sbr481](https://github.com/sbr481) for you help.